sourkidk/django-docker/README.txt

 10. To use the dog API functionality, navigate to http://127.0.0.1:8000/key/dog/" or navigate back to the API root and then use the link to the 'dog' API.
-11. Currently the 'POST' method only gets a single dog from orignal 'DOG-CEO' site.
+11. Currently the 'POST' method only gets a single dog from the original 'DOG-CEO' site.
 Simply click 'POST' to download a random dog image from the site.
+12. Each dog object has four fields(original_json, image, modified_image, and metadata).
+Both image and modified_image contain the local urls for the saved images.
-12. The 'GET' button will return all dog objects in their serialized format.
+13. The 'GET' button will return all dog objects in their serialized format.
 You can click the link on the 'image' or 'modified_image' fields for any dog to view the image.
-The original JSON data is also included as a dedicated field.
+The original JSON data is also included as a dedicated field as is the metadata field.
-13.
+    Note: I previously had a functional method for parsing the exif metadata if it existed, but chose to go with the more consistent fields that are now included as metadata.